DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

 ### Playing with objects

 Each object of the queryset is an object of the model class that we have created, This object can be manipulated if needed.
-Logic related to the object should be written inside the models for correctly abstracting logic.
-We'll see an example here

 ```python